AesirCloud/Sluggable/README.md

 # Generate unique slugs when creating or updating Eloquent models

 `sluggable` is a Laravel package that generates unique slugs for Eloquent models.
-It can be used to automatically generate slugs when creating or updating models.
+It can be used to automatically generate slugs when creating or updating models, with flexible options controlled by both a config file and model-level properties.

 ---